Beyoncé’s New Ivy Park Collection With Adidas Is Dropping Very Soon

 In the same meeting, the CEO referred to Beyoncé as “probably the most influential female entertainer in the world today,” adding that the brand will focus on female consumers in 2020.

-Still, in a December 2019 interview with ELLE, Beyoncé explained that her Ivy Park collection is meant for both men and women.
+Still, in a December 2019 interview with ELLE, Beyoncé explained that her Ivy Park products are meant for both men and women.

 “It incorporates my personal style and expands that to include something for everyone.
 I love experimenting with fashion, mixing high and low, sportswear with couture, even masculine and feminine.”